qtekfun/qtekfun.github.io/_posts/software-development/2022-08-25-git-things.md

   the -S parameter. eg: `git log -S "Hello World"` this will return each commit that in their code has a "Hello World" text.

+## Merge Request vs Pull Request

+This is a stupid tricky question that some people ask me in the past.
+In short they are the same depending on the context that you´re talking about.

+A merge request occurs when you develop something in one branch and you want to merge it to another branch, generally `master` or `main`.
+This is also used in Gitlab.

+A pull request is more or less the same but in the Github or Bitbucket world.

 And until now, this is the most interesting commands I want to share with you.